sptankard/digitalsecuritycurriculum/index.rst

 People with this attitude typically do not feel a personal stake in their digital privacy and security, and therefore do not feel compelled to act.
-They may associate digital security concepts with high-profile state actors, whistleblowers, and public figuresnot with “normal” people like us.
+They may associate digital security concepts with high-profile state actors, whistleblowers, and public figures -- not with “normal” people like us.

-Talking through the first step of threat modelingthe question “What do you want to protect?”can also be helpful towards finding your own stake in digital security.
+Talking through the first step of threat modeling -- the question “What do you want to protect?” can also be helpful towards finding your own stake in digital security.

 Some examples:

 - Credit card and bank account information (both on the associated websites and on any commerce websites like Amazon, PayPal, or Venmo).
--  The information often found on “people finder” siteslike full names, home addresses, and family connections.
+- The information often found on “people finder” sites -- like full names, home addresses, and family connections.

 It’s also common for the “nothing to hide argument” to become so dominant that we forget what’s at play when we talk about privacy.
 What is privacy and what does it mean to people?
 What are we really talking about when we talk about privacy?
-This is a complex topic, but as one researcher puts it: "Privacy is Consent.
+This is a complex topic, but as one researcher puts it:

+  Privacy is Consent.
 Privacy is the right to consent.
   Privacy is the right to withdraw consent.
-Privacy is nothing more than that, but that is everything."
+  Privacy is nothing more than that, but that is everything.

 Finally, sometimes someone with this attitude is making a logical decision based on their own threat model.
 Having identified what they